-The Cub Scout program of the Boy Scouts of America stresses the relationship of the family to the Scouting program and importance of the family in the the development of the Cub Scout age boy.
+The Cub Scout program of the Scouts, BSA stresses the relationship of the family to the Scouting program and importance of the family in the the development of the Cub Scout age boy.
 Cub Scouting gives families sets of age appropriate activities structured so that parents and other family members have considerable control of how the Cub Scout grows.

-The Cub Scout program of the Boy Scouts of America is unique among the various Cub programs in the World Scouting movement.
+The Cub Scout program is unique among the various Cub programs in the World Scouting movement.
 Our method is based on activities a boy could do around his own home or in his immediate neighborhood.
 While most other Cub organizations conducted a sort of “junior Boy Scout” program with a few leaders in each pack, the BSA opts for something quite different: fun stuff right near home with adult leaders for each den.

 Boys up to the age of 9 are influenced by people in his home more than by any others.
 Parents or others there have had the greatest power in his life since he was born and he reacts mostly to them.
 The importance of peer pressure will typically not start to take over until around age 10, as he makes close friends, and it will grow through the early teens when the peers replace the parents as the main force in his life.

 The influence of other adults: neighbors, teachers, leaders in Scouts, religion and sports will also start about age 10 and often will overshadow peer influence by the late teen years.
 As he grows, he reaches out to his community for acceptance and companions.